SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 This downloads a Vritualbox VM ~500 MB in size, installs a few packages onto it, and starts it up.
 This may take a long time, so <b><font color="red">please do this before coming for the session</font></b>.
 You may want to do this on a wifi connection due to the large data download.

 Once the above is done, run `vagrant ssh` to ssh into the VM.
-Run the command `java -version` and ensure it reports 1.7 or so.
+Run the command `java -version` and ensure it reports 1.6 or so.

 Now run the command `exit` to exit out of the ssh session.
-Once back in your local machine command prompt, run `vagrant down` to shut down the VM.
+Once back in your local machine command prompt, run `vagrant suspend` to suspend the VM.

 ####Common issues
 - RuntimeError: Couldn't determine Berks version<br>